dmonterohub/Fang-Realtors/README.md

 ## License

-This project is licensed under the [NAME HERE] License - see the LICENSE.md file for details
+This project is intended for educational purposes only.
+The code is provided as-is to showcase my development skills and is not licensed for commercial use or redistribution.

 ## Acknowledgments